 Even herbs bought from reputable organic wholesalers just looked pale compared to the vibrant colors of my dried herbs.
 Plus, the those herbs didn’t taste as good.

 So I decided to make my own herbal teas without any flavoring.
-My goal was to create teas with great fresh taste which could stand on their own without the need for flavoring.
+My goal was to create teas with great fresh taste which could stand on their own without the need for added flavors.

 I source my herbs in this order: my farm, locally, then regionally, then from the US.
-I only [partner with other organic herb farmers that share my same methods of growing.
-We only harvest when the herbs are at their peaks, they are slowed dried, and then packed to stay fresh.
+I only partner with other certified organic herb farmers that share my same methods of growing.
+We only harvest when the herbs are at their peaks, they are slowed dried, and then vacuum packed to stay fresh.

-Some of the herbs I do need to buy very few from organic wholesalers since they are grown in abundance in the US.
+Some of the herbs I do need to buy from organic wholesalers since they are not grown in abundance in the US.
 I am still looking and have a lofty goal of sourcing only from the US.

 As the local movement grows, I hope that more herb farms spring up in the United States.